Suru7deshmukh/E-Learning-System/README.md

    * git clone (https://github.com/Suru7deshmukh/E-Learning-System)
 2) Install Netbeans 8.2
 3) Use WAMP server.
-4) First create the MySql database on WAMP server using the sql file in the repo
+4) First create the MySql database on WAMP server using the sql file in the repo.
 5) And then build and run the LoadingScreen.java or Main.java file from the IDE.